 Even the happiest relationships make mistakes, but long-lasting relationships are able to put those mistakes behind them.
 What are you and your partner going through?
 If you’ve previously fought over finances or flirtations, and you’ve decided to move forward as a couple, it’s time to put those old stories behind you.
 Rather than insisting that your partner always does something that irritates you, try changing your perspective.
 Accept your partner for who they are and decide to write a new story together instead of reliving old ones, and you’ll learn how to get over insecurities in a relationship.

 7. Stop over-analysis

 What does the term “insecure” mean?
 It has nothing to do with external factors.
 All of your relationship insecurities originate in your own mind.
 Your emotions influence your thoughts, and your emotions influence your actions.
 When you allow your anxious thoughts to spiral out of control, you may lash out at your partner, become defensive, or shut down.
 Learn to control your emotions to prevent these feelings from occurring.
-Keep your partner’s actions in context – everyone talks to the opposite sex, wants to go out with their friends, and needs some alone time every now and then.
+Keep your partner’s actions in context – everyone who talks to the opposite sex wants to go out with their friends and needs some alone time every now and then.
 This does not reflect negatively on you.
 It indicates that you are in a normal, healthy relationship!